What to Put on a Resume (Ranked by What ATS Reads First)

 How ATS Software Prioritizes Your Resume Sections

 Before we dive into each section, here is something most resume content guides never tell you: ATS software does not weight all sections equally.
-According to Jobscan's 2025 analysis, keywords account for approximately 40% of your total ATS score — and the Skills section is the primary keyword harvest zone.
-Work Experience carries another 30%, while your Summary accounts for about 15%.
-Everything else — Education, Certifications, Projects, Awards — shares the remaining 15%.
+The Skills section is the primary keyword harvest zone — it's where ATS systems pull the most matching data.
+Work Experience carries heavy weight because it demonstrates those skills in context.
+Your Summary sets the framing for how the ATS categorizes your application.
+Everything else — Education, Certifications, Projects, Awards — matters but carries less algorithmic weight.

-This matters because most candidates spend 80% of their time perfecting their Work Experience bullets and almost no time on their Skills section — which is actually the highest-weighted section in ATS scoring.
-Here is the full breakdown.
+This matters because most candidates spend 80% of their time perfecting their Work Experience bullets and almost no time on their Skills section — which is arguably the highest-impact section for ATS scoring.
+Here is how to approach each one.

 ATS Priority Ranking by Section